DoaaKadhim/Capstone-Project/README.md

 ## Overview

 The **Student Dashboard Application** is a web-based interface designed to provide students with an overview of their academic progress.
-It includes information about enrolled courses, completed quizzes, pending assignments, and notifications.
+It includes information about enrolled courses, completed quizzes, pending assignments, and comments.
 Users can navigate to different sections like viewing courses, taking quizzes, and joining virtual classrooms.
 The application interacts with `localStorage` to fetch and display student-specific data.

 ## Features